-Joel Robinson, Director & Senior Naturalist, Naturalist For You.
+Joel Robinson is Director & Senior Naturalist, Naturalist For You.
 He has guided interpretive nature walks, restored wildlife habitat, conducted biological surveys and organized environmental awareness classes, workshops, presentations and events for the public benefit since 2001.
 He worked for The Nature Conservancy, City of Santa Ana Parks & Recreation, Inside the Outdoors, The Wildlands Conservancy and California State Parks.
 His services are regularly appreciated by public agencies, schools, community groups, nonprofits, religious institutions and businesses throughout Southern California.
 He enjoys foraging wild foods, birding, barefooting, hiking and camping with his family and performing sea shanties in a pirate band.

 Garrett Saleen is a writer and visual artist from Southern California.
 His fiction has appeared in Santa Monica Review, Funicular, The Collagist, and Data Epics with Studio Tilt at the University of Washington’s School of Art, Art History, and Design.
 He is a member of the PNW Collage Collective and his art has been featured in galleries around Seattle and in Holiday in Mar-a-Lago, a collage zine inspired by the Dead Kennedys.
 His art can be found @jan_homm on Instagram.
 He lives in Seattle, where he is editing his first collection of short fiction.

 Virginia Shank writes, rides a velomobile, teaches at Irvine Valley College, and edits The Ear in Southern California, then summers in upstate New York.
 Poems have appeared in Third Wednesday, So It Goes, Rhino, and elsewhere.

 Nicholas Schou is the former Editor-in-Chief of OC Weekly and an investigative reporter whose work has led to the release from prison of wrongfully convicted individuals as well as the indictment and imprisonment of a Huntington Beach Mayor.
 Schou's work has appeared in numerous publications including The Atlantic, Newsweek, Salon, and the Los Angeles Times.
 He is also the author of several books including Kill the Messenger, which was made into a 2014 Hollywood film starring Jeremy Renner, and Orange Sunshine: The Brotherhood of Eternal Love and its Quest to Spread Peace, Love and Acid to the World.